cunger/escape-velocity/content/blog/books.md

 Edward Wilson: **Half-Earth.**

+Fabian Scheidler: **The end of the megamachine: a brief history of a failing civilization.**

 Becky Chambers: **Long way to a small angry planet.** (And most of her other books.)

 Adam Higginbotham: **Midnight in Chernobyl**.